Astatin3/jsonpack-py/README.md

-A compression algorithm for JSON
+A compression algorithm for JSON, converted to Python

 ## Notes